HallBenjamin/AttentionBot/README.md

 Commands:
 - \help 3949

+  - Lists available commands

+- \announce [channel id]

+  - SERVER OWNER ONLY!
+Sets the Channel with the specified ID as the channel for bot announcements.
+Channel ID is mandatory.

 - \attention [position]

-Position is one letter A-J (capitalization does not matter) and/or one number 1-9.
+  - Position is one letter A-J (capitalization does not matter) and/or one number 1-9.
 Order does not matter.
 Position is not required for the command.

 # Release Notes
 ## v1.2.1.0a